josh-allen-sigma/lmnh_data_pipeline/README.md

 ## The Solution

-A cloud based data pipeline was developed for LMNH, the pipeline used a variety of technologies including Kafka, AWS EC2, AWS RDS Postgres and Tableau.
+A cloud based data pipeline was developed for LMNH, the pipeline used a variety of technologies including Kafka, AWS EC2, AWS RDS Postgresql and Tableau.

 Please find an architecture diagram of the pipeline below:
 ![Architecture Diagram](architecture-diagram.png)